Balancing the Relationship between People and Nature

 • Capacity Building – to improve the ability and potential of our communities to make sound decisions for conservation and resource use through research, monitoring, education and information exchange.

-Located in the southwestern corner of Alberta, the Waterton Biosphere Region encompasses some of the most spectacular and ecologically diverse landscapes in the Canadian Rocky Mountains and prairie grasslands.
+Located in the southwestern corner of Alberta, the Waterton Biosphere Region encompasses some of the most spectacular and ecologically diverse landscapes in the Canada.

 Traditionally, biosphere reserves are organized into three zones or areas – a legally protected core area; an adjacent buffer zone with activities that are compatible with conservation objectives; and a transition zone or ‘area of cooperation’ where sustainable land use is practised.